 Top 10 Viewpoints in Australia

 Australia is a continent that takes time.
 A single trip cannot cover the eastern range, the tropical north, the red interior, the Southern Ocean coast and Tasmania — and the best viewpoints are scattered across all of them.
 The list below is a starter ten: not the only ten, but a mix of headland sea cliffs, escarpment edges, summit views, urban balconies and outback panoramas that gives some sense of the scale.
+Each entry includes how to get there, what to expect underfoot and the moments when the light is worth the effort.

 1. Mrs Macquarie's Chair, Sydney

-2. Three Sisters lookout, Blue Mountains
+2. Three Sisters Lookout, Blue Mountains

-3. Uluru sunset viewing area, Northern Territory
+3. Uluru Sunset Viewing Area, Northern Territory

-4. Wineglass Bay lookout, Freycinet, Tasmania
+4. Wineglass Bay Lookout, Freycinet, Tasmania

 5. Cradle Mountain — Marion's Lookout, Tasmania

-6. Cape Byron lighthouse, New South Wales
+6. Cape Byron Lighthouse, New South Wales

 7. Twelve Apostles, Great Ocean Road, Victoria